mvolkmann/blog/src/smalltalk/30-development-environment.md

 Click "yes" if the method doesn't exist now, but will be written later.

+To search for text within the code of the selected method, press cmd-f and enter the search text.
+To search for text in a wider scope than just the selected method, right-click in the code editor area, select "Find with Scope", enter the search text, press return, and select a scope from the menu.
+The scope options are:

+- This method
+- All methods in image
+- Class '{current-class}'
+- Class '{current-class}' and subclasses
+- Class '{current-class}', subclasses, and superclasses

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"
 target="_blank">A brief introduction to the System Browser</a>.